Media monitoring best practice: 5 key considerations

-While the vast majority of Communications teams will have some form of media monitoring in place, their actual customer experience is often poor.
+While the vast majority of Communications teams in small, medium and large organisations across the world will have some form of media monitoring in place, their actual customer experience is often poor.
 The service has variously attracted a bad reputation for being expensive, fragmented, inaccurate and slow.

 2. Content overload management – filter the noise